jackpalaia/google-form-automation/README.md

 For multiple choice questions, set the content as the value of the multiple choice option you want to select.

 Checkbox questions are currently not supported.

+When all previous steps are completed, simply run the program with `python main.py`.